SEARCH

 (Also worth reading in WSJ: "How Congress Botched the IRS Probe" -- May 15, 2015 by Foley & Lardner attorney, Ms. Cleta Mitchell.)

-Last week, during the Republican Presidential debates, Sen. Rand Paul complained about meta data collected to catch terrorists, but said nary a word about the IRS issue.
+Last week, during the Republican Presidential debates, Sen. Rand Paul complained about meta data collected to catch terrorists, but he said nary a word about the IRS issue.

 IRS Commissioner John Koskinen